VesleAnne/Youtube_video_search_tool/README.md

-# 🎬 YouTube Video search engine with Gradio interface
+# 🎬 YouTube Video search tool with Gradio interface

 **A Python-based tool that downloads subtitles from YouTube videos, stores them in a vector database (ChromaDB), and allows users to query video content using Gradio.
 It returns three closest answers with the links to the exact moments in the video where the phrases are.**